708yamaguchi/pr2_fingertip_sensors/README.md

 - Write `PFS-01` project to main board (PFS-01A)

- Change the "Variables for changing usage are gathered here." section of `CubeIDE/PFS-01/Core/Inc/main.h` written below according to the settings you want to use.
-Select the line to comment in according to whether you are using PFS-01A only or the assembled board, and assign 1 to the variable for the connection method to be treated as slave for pr2_spi, uart, and usb, respectively.
+ Change the "Variables for changing usage are gathered here." section of `CubeIDE/PFS-01/Core/Inc/main.h` written below, according to the settings you want to use.
+Select the line to comment in according to whether you are using PFS-01A only or the assembly board, and assign 1 to the variable for the connection method to be treated as slave for PR2_SPI, UART, and USB, respectively.

 ```C
 # in CubeIDE/PFS-01/Core/Inc/main.h